 Posted April 24, 2017

-CORE’s Excellence in Education Blog post this month chronicles one district’s journey toward a sustained and deep commitment to professional learning and development.
-See what can happen when a district and CORE work together to support teachers and administrators across a system.
+CORE’s Excellence in Education Blog post this month chronicles one district’s journey toward a sustained and deep commitment to reading professional learning and development.
+See what can happen when a district and CORE work together to provide reading professional learning to support teachers and administrators across a system.

 CORE has been fortunate to partner with a committed school district in Stockton, CA to improve literacy instruction and achievement.
 Lincoln Unified School District (LUSD) is home to more than 9,100 K-12 students with 62% qualified for free and reduced lunch and 15% classified as English learners.
 As with many districts across the country, over the past two decades LUSD has experienced a shift in its student demographics.
 This shift, along with the rigorous demands of the Common Core State Standards, has required improvements in teaching practices so that all students could achieve at high levels.
 Starting with the 2012-13 school year, Lincoln embarked on a plan to improve K-3 reading instruction and achievement across its elementary schools.